Product notes and prompt workflow guides.

 Small teams don’t need more tools.

-If you treat prompts like temporary text, you’ll lose them.
+If you treat prompts like temporary messages, you’ll lose them.

-If you treat them like assets, they’ll compound in value.
+If you treat them like assets, they become a real advantage.

 Related articles

-How to Organize ChatGPT Prompts Like a Pro
+How to Organize ChatGPT Prompts (Step-by-Step System for Developers)

 Prompt Bunker